8bulbs/output/readme.md

-output make you stronger ！
+input and output make you stronger ！